 Of course not all changes we want or need to make are life-threatening but it's interesting to explore the various stages to decide where on the wheel of change we are.

-Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, you have no desire to do so.
+Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, and you have no desire to do so.

 To avoid being completely blocked from moving forward, remind yourself why you want to change, and how the new habit will benefit you.